xosecristo/PersonalWebsite/README.md

-# xosecristo.github.io
+# xosecristo.dev
-Personal website made using HTML, CSS, JavaScript, Gsap and ScrollMagic.
+Personale website who works as a portfolio.